You only live once.

 Follicle-stimulating hormone (FSH) is produced by the pituitary gland and links the brain and the sex organs.
 It affects sperm production and the formation of egg-carrying follicles during the menstrual cycle.

 Luteinizing hormone (LH) from the pituitary gland connects the brain to the gonads.
-In males, it triggers testosterone; in females, it orchestrates menstrual cycles and prompts ovulation and egg implantation.
+In females, it orchestrates menstrual cycles and prompts ovulation and egg implantation.

 DHEA (dehydroepiandrosterone) is a hormone that affects the development of biological features commonly classified as male.
 DHEAS is a slightly different but more stable form of DHEA, and is easier to measure.

-Estradiol is the most common type of estrogen, a hormone regulating the development of female characteristics and reproductive health.
+Estradiol is a hormone regulating the development of female characteristics and reproductive health.
 It's produced by both males and females, but in higher amounts by females.

 Testosterone is a sex hormone that's important for muscle and bone strength, sperm production, ovarian function, and sex drive.
 It's mainly produced in the testes, ovaries, and adrenal glands.